Do you have a "very best" stock? A stock that brings you closer to retirement year in and year out? One like Kraft Foods

 This article was originally published Nov.
 14, 2006.
 It has been updated.

 James Early does not own shares of any company mentioned in this article.
 Microsoft is an Inside Value pick.
 Hasbro and Electronic Arts are Stock Advisor recommendations.
-Kraft, BB&T, and Johnson & Johnson are Income Investor recommendations.
+Johnson & Johnson is an Income Investor recommendation.
+Motley Fool Options recommended a diagonal call on Microsoft.
 The Motley Fool has a disclosure policy.